What You Need to Know About Heroin

 That's especially true if you live in a suburban community that may once have seemed immune to drugs.
 According to the U.S. Department of Health and Human Services, there were 169,000 people aged 12 or older who used heroin for the first time.
 One in 11 teens reported that it would be easy to get heroin.

 These younger addicts account for some dangerous new patterns in the way heroin is used:

 It can be the child's first drug experience.
 Children do not always start with "gateway" drugs (drugs that lead to other drugs), such as marijuana, and then move up.

 It's a social activity.
 Heroin used to be thought of as something done alone.
-Now it's common at teen parties.
+Now it's not unusual to see it used in a group setting such as teen parties.

 This social use increases the risks of spreading serious infections, such as HIV or Hepatitis C.

 Heroin is processed from morphine, a naturally occurring substance found in the seed pod of certain varieties of poppy plants.
 It is a very addictive opiate.

 Although purer heroin is becoming more common, most street heroin is "cut" with one or more other substances.
 This may include antihistamines to help control the stuffy nose and watery eyes that occur when snorting heroin.
 This can also include other white powdery substances such as sugar, starch, powdered milk, quinine, or even strychnine or other poisons.
 Other drugs of abuse, such as cocaine, methamphetamine, or other narcotics may also be mixed in.
 It might be only a little heroin or even no heroin at all and that can change with each dose a person gets.
 Because heroin abusers do not know the actual strength of the drug or what substance was used to cut it, they are at risk of overdose or death.
 Overdoses are common.
 It's easy to take a dose that had too much heroin, which can cause users to stop breathing or to suffocate in their own vomit.